Boards and Annual Conference Venues

 FEBRUARY 16, 2017

 RSA Conference is this week in San Francisco.
 This event is like the annual prom for the security industry—part conference, part trade show, part “place to be.”
-In the midst of all the Diet Cokes that I shared with various conference participants, a few musings about the world of security have become clear.
-First, the level of threat exposure has never been higher.
-SAFECode.
+Finally, I was pleased to see the conference include a track this year on.

 What Participants Expect From 21st Century Conference Experiences